jombo23/N64-Tools/objtoan8/README.md

 \#partisinterpolatedrotation 1 0 1
 \#partisinterpolatedscale 1 1 0

+### Shape Animation
+Shape animation is used instead of the \#animation command in order to indicate that the animation is going to be specified as vertex position translation only.
+The format is exactly the same as regular animations, but used specially, and should include one joint per vertex, and then each keyframe should include part translation only.

+\#shapeanimation [name]

+Example:
+#shapeanimation Animation0000

 ### Cameras
 Cameras do not include any geometry or joints, and are purely keyframe based.